IsaiahJMurray/isaiah-murray.com/src/lib/docs/projects/topdownshootergame.md

 ---
 title: Topdownshootergame
-subtitle: "A lighthearted top\u2011down shooter built in Unity for quick, chaotic\
-  \ matches with friends.
-Focused on simple controls and fast feedback, it experiments\
+subtitle: A lighthearted top-down shooter built in Unity for fast, chaotic matches with friends.
+Focused on arcade-style gameplay and quick iteration, it explores input handling, 2D movement, and shooting mechanics from a top-down perspective.
-  \ with top\u2011down camera design, collision handling, and prototype\u2011friendly\
-  \ project structure."
 slug: topdownshootergame
 date: '2024-01-18'
 updated: '2024-01-21'